Disappearance of Owen Harding: Investigation

 Two witnesses came forward, reporting to Sussex Police that they saw a boy who matched Harding's description at roughly 6.15pm and 6.30pm, walking beside the A259 road.
 A picture taken from closed-circuit television cameras placed Harding in Bannings Vale at roughly 6:50.
 Searches were carried out at the cliffs in Saltdean and Telscombe.
-CCTV footage released from East Sussex Police revealed two people whom officers urged to come forward as they believed it was possible that they may have witnessed something that day which could help them with their inquiries.
+CCTV footage released from Sussex Police revealed two people whom officers urged to come forward as they believed it was possible that they may have witnessed something that day which could help them with their inquiries.

 CCTV footage revealed that Harding was walking directly towards a path along the side of the cliffs.
 His girlfriend disclosed she spoke to Harding on her phone at the time he was heading towards the cliffs.
 Harding was unable to be reached on his phone from around 6.23pm.
 Harding's mother has not ruled out the possibility of a tragic accident.
 Simon Boxall, an oceanographer, has estimated that due to the weather conditions on that day, and the fact that the tide was low, it was likely a body would have been carried out to sea.

 Alasdair Henry, the detective chief inspector who was investigating Harding's disappearance, released information concerning Harding's phone and the possibility of it being in Bromley or the West Wickham part of London.

 Harding's mother, Stella, appeared on the Channel 4 documentary The Year Britain Stopped.
 She believes that if it were not for the first lockdown back in 2020, her son would probably still be here today.